FantasyPros Accuracy Award

 Tuten has been locked into that role ever since.

-Tuten’s value will likely rise as soon as the offseason hits and fantasy managers recognize that Etienne is likely leaving.
+Tuten’s value could rise as soon as the offseason hits, though, as fantasy managers recognize that Etienne will likely leave in free agency.

-Grabbing Liam Coen’s potentially next starting RB for a late 2026 first in a weak draft class gives immediate fantasy upside in 2026 with a young, athletic runner.
+Grabbing Liam Coen’s potential next starting RB for a late 2026 first in a weak draft class presents immediate fantasy upside.

 Use our Trade Navigator to find the right deal for Tuten and secure upside for next year and beyond.